nabla-ml/nabla/docs/tutorials/index.md

 ### Fundamentals

 #### {doc}`basic_operations`
-Learn the fundamentals of working with Nabla arrays, including creation, manipulation, and basic mathematical operations.
+Learn the fundamentals of working with Endia arrays, including creation, manipulation, and basic mathematical operations.

 #### {doc}`automatic_differentiation`
 Understand automatic differentiation with `grad`, `vjp`, and `jvp` transformations for computing derivatives.